Trarizon/Trarizon.TextCommand/UpdateHistory.md

 - Mark `ArrayArgsProvider` with `EditorBrowsableState.Never`
 - `[Executor]` is allow multiple now
 - If Execution returns `void`, executor can returns any type now
+- Relax restrictions on parser type, now parser return type should be able to implicit convert to target parameter type
+- Optimize nullable diagnostic

 ## 0.0.1